worflor/minecraft-server-maintainer/README.md

 ## What It Does

-**Replaces your `run.bat`.** Run this instead and it'll check for updates, apply them, then start your server.
+**Replace your `run.bat` with this.** Double-click once and your server handles the rest, checking for updates, installing them safely, and keeping everything running smoothly.

-Before updating Minecraft it creates a backup.
-After any update it verifies the server boots.
-If something breaks after a Minecraft update, it rolls back.
+Before any Minecraft update, it creates a backup.
+After updating, it makes sure your server still starts.
+If something goes wrong, it automatically rolls back to the working version.

 ## Quick Start

-**Requirements:** Java 21+, an existing Minecraft server
+**What you need:** Java 21+ and an existing Minecraft server

+**Getting started is simple:**

-1. Drop `server maintainer by woflo.jar` in your server folder
+1. Put `server maintainer by woflo.jar` in your server folder
 2. Double-click it

-First run creates a config at `woflo/woflo.yml`.
-After that it just works.
+That's it.
+The first run creates a config file at `woflo/woflo.yml`.
+From then on, it just works.

 ## Features